Our Summer Stain Guide has all the tips for treating summer’s most common stains.

 10. Lip Gloss: Are you popping out the pink and coral lip gloss this summer?
 If you happen to find some on your shirt, scrape away as much as possible.
 Pre-treat with a stain remover and launder.

 Summer just got a lot more fun, and clean!
+Find out the best fabric for summer to stay cool during hot and humid weather.
 Want your dry cleaning and laundry delivered straight to your door this summer?
 Learn more about our free dry cleaning pickup and delivery services.